Software for the operations

 Internal operations tools

-Quoting tools, inventory dashboards, order workflows, custom reporting — the apps your team uses every day to run the business.
+Quoting tools, inventory dashboards, order workflows, custom reporting — the apps your team runs the business with.

 Customer-facing applications

-Portals, configurators, marketplaces, booking systems — the software your customers interact with that should feel like an extension of the brand.
+Portals, configurators, marketplaces, booking systems — software your customers touch that has to feel like the brand.

 Integration layers

-When two systems don't talk, the gap is usually filled with manual work.
-We build the layer between them so the data moves on its own.
+When two systems don't talk, someone fills the gap with manual work.
+We build the layer so the data moves itself.

 The whole lifecycle.
 One accountable partner.